asreview/asreview/docs/source/technical/overview_development.rst

 ASReview LAB is designed to be extensible, allowing users to add new models, subcommands, and datasets.
 The extension system is built on top of the core ASReview API and Python's entry point system.
-More information on developing extensions can be found under :doc:`extensions_dev`.
+More information on developing extensions can be found under :doc:`extensions`.